-The dew point is the temperature at which air is saturated with water vapour.
-If the temperature goes below the dew point, water will be begin to condense on solid surfaces, including dust or salt in the atmosphere causing fog to form.
+The dew point is the temperature at which air is saturated with water vapor.
+If the temperature goes below the dew point, water will be begin to condense on solid surfaces, including dust or salt in the atmosphere, causing fog to form.

-To measure dew point, a DrDAQ provides an ideal cost effective solution for measuring temperature using a DD100 temperature sensor, humidity using a PP163 humidity sensor, and therefore dew point in degrees Celsius using the following formula in PicoLog 6's math channels equation editor:
+To measure dew point, a DrDAQ provides an ideal cost-effective solution for measuring temperature using a DD100 temperature sensor, humidity using a PP163 humidity sensor, and therefore dew point in degrees Celsius using the following formula in PicoLog 6's math channel equation editor: